 February 17, 2020

 The second floor is home to a multitude of offices for student services.
-Kent’s second floor houses student development, residence life, career development, and community engagement and services, to counseling services, health services, student activities and intramurals, orientation and first year experience, multicultural and international affairs, and international education.
+Kent’s second floor houses student development, residence life, career development, and community engagement and services, to counseling services, health services, student activities, and intramurals, orientation and first-year experience, multicultural and international affairs, and international education.
 The second-floor of Kent thus provides numerous opportunities and services for the students.
 Notably, the second floor is the home for the Student Government Association for Simpson College.
-In addition, the second-floor features Hubbell Hall, a large reception room utilized for hosting a mixture of lectures, including Iowa History Center lecturers.
-Hubbell Hall hosts the campus-wide favorite BINGO and a multitude of fairs and lecturers put on by Simpson College.
+In addition, the second-floor features Hubbell Hall, a large reception room utilized for hosting a mixture of lectures, including Iowa History Center lectures.
+Hubbell Hall hosts the campus-wide favorite BINGO and a multitude of fairs and lectures put on by Simpson College.